malan88/standingwater/src/markdown/posts/210717-power-and-politics.md

 - [LeftValues][22]

 Political persuasion is a mess of interests, identity, and social connections.
-The political institutions in your country can also influence the way citizens recognize their political identity.
+Even the political institutions in your country can influence the way citizens recognize their political identity.
 In multi-party systems people often gravitate into smaller camps (environmentalists, labor, commerce, etc) whereas in big tent party countries like the United States and the UK political